AgencyFit Framework

 Certification layer

-Credentialed use of the method
+Credentialed professional use